Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Introduction

-The earliest models of opinion dynamics are the French-DeGroot (FD)~\cite{1956_French, 1974_DeGroot} and Abelson~\cite{1964_Abelson} models, which are consensus dynamics.
-Taylor's model~\cite{1968_Taylor} and the Friedkin-Johnsen (FJ) model~\cite{1990_NF-EJ} expand upon consensus dynamics by introducing stubborn/prejudiced agents to capture the opinion cleavage phenomenon.
-These models assume that the topology of the social network is constant.
-In contrast, the Hegselmann-Krause (HK) model~\cite{2002_RH-UK} considers a variable social network topology, where an agent's opinion is influenced only by those within a certain confidence bound.
-The Altafini model~\cite{2012_Altafini} explores different opinion behaviors in the presence of antagonistic relations between agents, using signed graphs.
-Gossip-based models, such as the Deffuant-Weisbuch (DW) model~\cite{2001_GD-etal}, introduce asynchronous interactions, where a random pair of agents update opinions at each time step.
-For an in-depth summary of the above models, we refer the readers to \cite{2017_AP-RT_ARC,2018_AP-RT_ARC,2020_FD_BA_MY_AP_CR}.
+For an in-depth summary of the above models and survey of the literature, we refer the readers to \cite{2017_AP-RT_ARC,2018_AP-RT_ARC,2020_FD_BA_MY_AP_CR,2020_QZ_GK_HZ_HL_XC_CCL_YD}.
 These fundamental models serve as the foundation for many others in the literature.
 Some examples of recent models include the discrete-time versions of the Altafini model with time-varying signed networks~\cite{2016_ZM_GS_KH_MC_YH,2017_JL_XC_TB_MB}.
 The work~\cite{2021_PCV_KC_FB} proposes the \emph{affine boomerang} opinion dynamics model with asynchronous opinion updating, incorporating the phenomenon of the \emph{boomerang} effect into the dynamics.
 Unlike~\cite{2012_Altafini,2016_ZM_GS_KH_MC_YH,2017_JL_XC_TB_MB}, in this model~\cite{2021_PCV_KC_FB}, the opinions do not converge to zero if the network does not satisfy a \emph{structural balance} property, but rather exhibits bounded fluctuations.
 Reference~\cite{2019_MY_YQ_BDOA__MC_AG} proposes the \emph{expressed-private-opinion} model in which every agent's private opinion is influenced by the expressed opinions of its neighbors.
 The concept of \emph{social power} was first introduced in~\cite{1956_French} in order to identify the most influential agent in the social network.
 The DeGroot-Friedkin (DF) model~\cite{2015_PJ-etal} integrates the opinion formation process with social power evolution through a reflected self-appraisal mechanism.
 A generalized DF model was proposed in~\cite{2019_MY_BA} and an extension of the DF model to stubborn agents was proposed in~\cite{2021_AM_FB_PJ_YT_NF_LW}.
+Some works on opinion dynamics~\cite{2021_PCV_KC_FB,2023_AB_AF_NL} also analyze fluctuations and periodic behavior of opinions.